Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 Interact with Africa is a high school level Rotary club that seeks to make a difference both in the local community and the world.
 We do various fundraisers to raise money to build schools in Angola, Africa.
 We also try to educate the school community about the needs in Africa through our annual "Walk Through Africa."
 This club is for students who want to experience what it is like to make an impact on their world.

 The freshman are involved in a number of school related activities.
 We are responsible for running the concession stand for a home football game.
 We participate in homecoming activities including the window painting competition.
-We complete a Halloween and Christmas service project.
-We do a fund raising project by selling candy grams the week before winter break.
+We do a fund raising project by selling candy grams the week before winter break and senior kisses in the Spring.

 Sponsors: JoAnn Chilver